php-fig/fig-standards/proposed/phpdoc-tags.md

 The @return tag MAY have a multi-line description and does not need explicit delimiting.

 It is RECOMMENDED to use this tag with every function and method.
-An exception to this recommendation, as defined by the Coding Standard of any individual project, MAY be:

-   **functions and methods without a `return` value**: the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return void` is provided.
+The @return tag MAY be omitted by functions and methods without a `return` value, in which case an interpreter MUST interpret this as if `@return void` is provided.

 This tag MUST NOT occur more than once in a "DocBlock" and is limited to the "DocBlock" of a "Structural Element" of a method or function.